Undergraduates play a critical role in the Patricelli Lab!

 A little bit about undergraduate research in general:

 Why do undergrad research?
 There are lots and lots of reasons to do research as an undergraduate.
 Research experience is essential to getting into top graduate programs for Masters or PhD degrees; it’s easier to get this experience while you’re an undergrad than after you graduate (though there are opportunities for graduates as well, as discussed below).
 Research experience can also help your application stand out for a professional school (e.g. medical, vet, dental, or law school) or any job in the sciences.
 It shows a willingness and motivation to seek learning opportunities beyond the requirements of your degree.
-Many jobs and grad programs require letters of recommendation; these letters will be much stronger if they are written by professors in whose lab you worked, rather than professors who only know you from classes.
+Many jobs and grad programs require letters of recommendation; these letters will be much stronger if they are written by professors who know you through your research in their lab, rather than professors who only know you from classes.
 Working in a lab will also teach you research skills and techniques that will be helpful in almost any job you do — this includes lab or field skills, like PCR or vegetation transects, but also scientific writing, data management and analysis, time management, teamwork, reading scientific papers, developing hypotheses, designing experiments, etc. The opportunity to take part in cutting-edge research is one of the biggest perks of attending a research university like UC Davis, and UCD is one of the top schools in the country in the biological sciences, especially ecology, evolution and behavior.
 So take advantage of the opportunity.
 It’s also fun!
 If you’re excited about research and looking for a place to geek out about science with others, then joining a lab can connect you with fellow motivated undergrads, as well as grad students, postdocs and professors.
 These people can talk to you about careers, grad school, life as a scientist, etc. For many students who truly engage in their undergrad research, their lab becomes like a family on campus.

 Can I paid for undergrad research?
 Most undergraduates sign up to receive academic credit for doing research; ask the advisor for your major how many credits will count toward your major requirements (for UCD Evolution, Ecology and Biodiversity majors, 4 credits of 192/198/199 will count toward your upper division bio sci electives requirement).
 Consider these credits well spent toward your science education and your career preparation.
 For students who cannot spare the time or credits for research, there are some options.
 Students who qualify for work-study may use it to support work in some labs (ask the professor if this is possible in your lab of choice).
 In some labs, there may also be paid positions during the summer or academic year; some students may continue to work as a paid technician in their lab for a while after they graduate.
 You can ask professors about possible paid internships in their lab, or search for them on Aggie Job Link (or the other internships listings given below).
 But not all labs have funding to pay their undergraduate interns.
 If your financial situation is preventing you from seeking research opportunities, there are a number of excellent programs and fellowships on campus that can help.